What Do Transaction IDs Have to do With Chargeback & Fraud Management?

 What can fraudsters do with a Transaction ID?

 Not much, in reality.
-Transaction ID numbers are randomized numbers assigned to transactions individually and are immediately void after use.
+These numbers are randomized numbers assigned to transactions individually and are immediately void after use.
 This makes accessing and copying this information extremely difficult and unlikely.

 How do I find my transaction ID?